Turner Field Stadium Neighborhoods LCI

 Overview.

-The Livable Centers Initiative (LCI) is a program by the Atlanta Regional Commission (ARC), a regional planning and intergovernmental coordination agency for the 10-county metro area in Atlanta.
-The LCI program awards planning and implementation grants on a competitive basis to local governments and nonprofit organizations for the enhancement of communities by reducing traffic congestion and improving air quality by better connecting homes, shops and offices.
+The Livable Centers Initiative (LCI) is a program led by the Atlanta Regional Commission (ARC), which serves as the regional planning and intergovernmental coordination body for the 10-county Atlanta metropolitan area.
+The program offers competitive planning and implementation grants to local governments and nonprofit organizations with the goal of strengthening communities by easing traffic congestion, improving air quality, and creating stronger links between residential, commercial, and employment areas.

 The Activity Score Exercise

-• In the Activity Score exercise, the community was presented with a series of local examples of communities with different densities.
-Each density type had services associated with it and given a numeric score.
-Once participants decided the type of the community they wanted to be, they were encouraged to reach the score using a 3D model of the site and different building types (multifamily, office building, etc.) Once the model was finished, an assistant would add up the score of each building type to see if the desired density was achieved.
+• During the Activity Score exercise, community members were shown a range of local examples that illustrated different development densities.
+Each density type was tied to specific services and assigned a numerical value.
+After participants selected the type of community they wanted to create, they worked to reach the target score using a three-dimensional model of the site and a mix of building types, such as multifamily housing and office buildings.
+Once the model was completed, a facilitator calculated the total score to determine whether the desired density had been met.

-The community vision for the area was then translated into 13 design parameters (organized under 6 categories) that guided the concept plans.
+The community’s vision for the area was then converted into 13 design parameters, grouped into six categories, which were used to guide the development of the concept plans.

 ICONS.png